LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 <img class="myImg" src="../images/confluence/pagelayout-example-2.png" alt="pagelayout-example-2" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

-- Could be improved!
+- It could be improved!
 But it feels more natural and structured.
-Like they know what they are doing.
+They know what they are doing.
 - Some extra colors may do some good, but let's keep it simple.

 So, what happened?
 A few slight changes to the layout: